-Free Law Project is the leading nonprofit using software, data, and advocacy to make the legal ecosystem more equitable and competitive.
+Free Law Project is the leading nonprofit using technology, data, and advocacy to make the legal ecosystem more equitable and competitive.

 CourtListener is our archive of legal opinions, filings, judges, and judicial financial records.